xiaohui-zhangxh/ruby_llm/README.md

 ## Using Tools

 Give Claude some Ruby superpowers by letting it call your code.
-Simply create a tool class:
+Simply create tool classes that do one thing well:

 ```ruby
 class CalculatorTool < RubyLLM::Tool